pokerregion/poker/docs/development.rst

 Originally I started the library in Python3.4 only, and though everything worked well for a while and library support seemed fine, the tooling around Python3 is not there at all yet.
-PyPy, PyInstaller Kivy, etc, etc. doesnt't support Python3.4 at all, but even if they do, there are bugs/problems which are hard to solve, beceause nobody experienced it before.
+PyPy, PyInstaller Kivy, etc, etc. doesn't support Python3.4 at all, but even if they do, there are bugs/problems which are hard to solve, because nobody experienced it before.
 A nice example is that I found a bug in the 3.4 standard library enum module.

 As a consequence of this, at v0.22.0 I converted the whole repository to Python2 only.
 The long-term